-Chewy with a plush but tight crumb and a shiny brown crust, these Sourdough Bagels are so good you won’t ever want to buy them at the store.
-The taste, texture and flavor of fresh-baked bagels are above and beyond anything that comes in a plastic sleeve.
-Using sourdough takes the flavor and texture of bagels to a whole other level.
+Chewy with a plush but tight crumb and a shiny brown crust, these Sourdough Bagels are so good you won’t ever run to the store to buy them!
+The taste, texture and flavor of fresh bagels topped with cream cheese are out of this world, and using sourdough imparts a delicious flavor that elevates these to another level.

 What Makes Bagels Special?